hobie2987/octoprint-orange-pi4-lts/README.md

 ```

 Once you see this message, write down the OctoPrint URL, as you will need this for accessing and configuring
 OctoPrint.
-At this time, restart your OPi4 by typing the following into your terminal
+The script will prompt you upon completion to restart your OPi by pressing the "R" key, or any other
+key to exit.
+If you choose to exit without restart, you can restart your OPi at any time using the following command:

 ```bash
 sudo shutdown -r now